cmateu/PyMGC3/README.md

 The required command line arguments are:

-i) parameter_file: the name of the parameter file to be used ii) data_file: the name of catalogue/data file to be used iii) outfile_extension: an extension to be used for the output file
+1- parameter_file: the name of the parameter file to be used 2- data_file: the name of catalogue/data file to be used 3- outfile_extension: an extension to be used for the output file

 Running the mgc3.py without any arguments will provide a short description of the required syntax and ask the user whether a sample parameter file